When you have chronic obstructive pulmonary disease, or COPD, your usual symptoms might become worse rather quickly -- or you may even get new ones.

 - Ask your doctor whether you are due for a pneumonia and pertussis shot.

-- Make sure you're using your medications, including oxygen, correctly.
+- Make sure you're using your medications, including oxygen and your inhaler, correctly.
 Ask your doctor for a refresher about when and how they work their best.

 - Tell your doctor if you have trouble paying for any treatment or are bothered by side effects.